antimatter96/otter/README.md

 - Express.js
 - Redis

-Will be hosted on zeit now
+Will be hosted on zeit now and heroku

 ## Basic Functioning
 - User enters URL to shorten